 We aim to approach key topics in linguistics from a sociolinguistic angle and provide a twofold platform for discussion of these issues: a programme of workshops and an accompanying blog where continued discussion can take place.

-Our topic this year (2018-19) is indexicality.
+Our topic for the year (2018-19) has been indexicality.
 Any element of language that is used and understood as a socially meaningful ‘signpost’ – ie. a linguistic indicator of a specific social group – can be said to be indexical of that group.

-We are interested in whether this term is under-theorised in research on language variation, and hope to put into dialogue the applications of this concept in both historical and modern linguistics.
+Our three HaCKS workshops this year explored whether this term is under-theorised in research on language variation, and we endeavoured to put into dialogue the applications of this concept in both historical and modern linguistics.